adscorp100/mdhomecarebuild/src/content/blog/how-much-disability-pension-per-fortnight-2025.md

 ### How much can I earn before my disability pension is affected?

-You can earn up to $216 per fortnight (income free area) without affecting your DSP.
+You can earn up to **$212 per fortnight** (income free area) without affecting your DSP.
 Income above this reduces your pension by 50 cents per dollar.
-The work bonus allows an additional $300 per fortnight for employment income specifically.
+The **Work Bonus** allows an additional **$300 per fortnight** for employment income specifically, and unused amounts bank up to $11,800.
+Your payment stops entirely when income exceeds **$2,510 per fortnight** (single).

 ### What are the asset limits for disability pension?

-For 2025, single homeowners can have assets up to $314,000, while non-homeowners can have up to $566,500.
-Couples can have combined assets up to $470,000 (homeowners) or $722,500 (non-homeowners).
-Your home is exempt from the asset test.
+For 2025 (from September 20), the asset limits are:
+- **Single homeowner**: $314,000
+- **Single non-homeowner**: $566,500
+- **Couple homeowner**: $470,000 (combined)
+- **Couple non-homeowner**: $722,500 (combined)

+Your principal home is **exempt** from the asset test.
+If your assets exceed limits, your pension reduces by $3 per fortnight for every $1,000 over the limit.

 ### Does disability pension stop at 65 years old?

-No, the Disability Support Pension doesn't stop at age 65.
-You'll automatically be transferred to the Age Pension when you reach Age Pension age (currently 67), usually with the same or similar payment rate and continued benefits.
+**No**, the Disability Support Pension does NOT stop at age 65.
+You'll receive a letter from Services Australia about 13 weeks before you reach Age Pension age (currently 67) asking whether you want to stay on DSP or transfer to Age Pension.
+If you transfer, your payment rate usually remains the same or similar, and you'll continue receiving pension-level benefits.

 ---